frogologist/frogologist.github.io/collections/_kb/course-progress-tracking-totara.md

 categories: software
 ---

-Organisations often desire learner dashboards with visual and numerical indicators of course progress in the Learning Management System (LMS).
+Organizations often desire learner dashboards with visual and numerical indicators of course progress in the Learning Management System (LMS).

 It's easy to deliver the progress bars or wheels from a web design standpoint, but you may not have access to the required data.